efficiently/jquery-laravel/README.md

 # jquery-laravel

 jQuery!
-For Laravel!
+For Laravel 4!
 So great.

 This package provides: